6 Biggest LIES You Have Been Told about the RAM

 Lie 2: You can convert your Pen Drive to RAM

-People say that they will use the Window’s Readyboost and use their pen drive as an actual RAM in their computers.
+People say that they will use Windows ReadyBoost and use their pen drive as actual RAM in their computers.
 But, they don’t take a second to think that the storage medium in both these drives is different.
-The working principles of the RAM and the permanent storage drives are different.
+The working principles of RAM and permanent storage drives differ.
 The pen drives use flash memory for data storage while DRAM is based on the capacitor-based memory.

-Readyboost is the feature used with disk-based storage (generally Hard Drives) as a cache memory.
-More specifically, ReadyBoost allows the pen drives to become a storage medium for the hard drive’s paging files.
+ReadyBoost is a feature used with disk-based storage (typically hard drives) as a cache memory.
+More specifically, ReadyBoost enables the pen drives to serve as a storage medium for the hard drive’s paging files.

 You can't convert your pen drive to a RAM

 RAM is volatile and extremely fast.
 It is designed for rapid data movement and very low latency to serve the CPU.
-Flash drives use the NAND-based memory which can’t stand near to the RAM because of its low throughput and very high latency.
-Flash drive’s main purpose is to store data for a long time without the need for power.
-It can never become a substitute for the RAM.
-Also, there is the USB interface limitation.
+Flash drives use NAND-based memory, which can’t be used near RAM due to its low throughput and high latency.
+A flash drive’s primary purpose is to store data for an extended period without requiring power.
+It can never replace the RAM.
+Additionally, there is a limitation with the USB interface.

 Lie 3: Emptying RAM will speed up your PC

-It is often called that “Unused RAM is a Wasted RAM“.
-Modern operating systems are designed to handle the RAM efficiently and make the most out of it through various methods.
-Yes, the empty RAM space can be utilized by the operating for caching.
+It is often said that “Unused RAM is Wasted RAM”.
+Modern operating systems are designed to handle RAM and maximize its utilization through various methods efficiently.
+Yes, the empty RAM space can be utilized by the operating system for caching.
 But, there is very little user control over the RAM.
-Have you ever stored your desired things on the RAM manually instead of your SSD or hard drive?
+Have you ever manually stored your desired items in the RAM instead of your SSD or hard drive?
 No. Because RAM is designed to be used mainly by the CPU.
-It comes after the register and cache memory which is built inside the CPU itself.
-RAM offers comparatively lower performance than registers and cache but higher storage space.
+It comes after the register and cache memory, which are built inside the CPU itself.
+RAM offers comparatively lower performance than registers and cache, but higher storage space.

 Emptying RAM will not speed up your PC